 Slide 3.1: Delivering the Solution.

 You might need an extra slide to show how your solution fits in the value chain or ecosystem of your target market.
 Do you complement commonly used technologies, or do you displace them?
 Do you change the way certain business processes get executed, or do you just do them the same way, but faster, better and cheaper?
 Do you disrupt the current value chain, or do you fit into established channels?
 Who exactly is the buyer, and is that person different than the user?
+You might need to offer a use case or two to make sure we understand how your customers apply your product or service.

 Slide 4: Benefits/Value.